eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-configuration.md

 Secondary configuration is provided by Spring Boot `application.properties`.
 This configuration includes lower-level parameters such as message queues, the base URL of Pass Core, etc.

+## NIHMS Credentials Configuration

+In order for PASS to be able to make deposits into NIHMS and monitor for status updates, there are credentials that need to be created in NIHMS.
+Please review [this page](../../infrastructure-documenation/operations-production/ops-nihms.md) for the details.

 ## Production Configuration Variables

 | Environment Variable                     | Default Value                | Description                                                                                                                                                 |